idr4n/image-processing-api/README.md

 * `localhost:3000/api/images?filename=apple&width=1920` will always serve the same image without resizing and storing a new image.
 * `localhost:3000/api/images?filename=apple&height=1280` will always serve the same image without resizing and storing a new image.
 * `localhost:3000/api/images?filename=apple&width=1920&height=1280` will always serve the same image without resizing and storing a new image.
 * `localhost:3000/api/images?filename=apple&width=300` will serve a new resized image with width 300 and auto-scaled height of 200.
 The auto-scale factor is based on the original image size.
-The new image will be stored in the `thumb` folder with name `apple_thumb.jpg`.
+The new image will be stored in the `thumb` folder with name `apple_300x200_thumb.jpg`.

-**(2)** Assume an image `apple.jpg` is stored in the `images/full` folder with width 1920 and height 1280, and `apple_thumb.jpg` is stored in the `images/thumb` folder with width 300 and height 200.
+**(2)** Assume an image `apple.jpg` is stored in the `images/full` folder with width 1920 and height 1280, and `apple_300x200_thumb.jpg` is stored in the `images/thumb` folder.

 * `localhost:3000/api/images?filename=apple&width=300` will serve the image stored in the `thumb` folder.
 This is because the stored image height correspond to the same aspect ratio of the original image.
 * `localhost:3000/api/images?filename=apple&width=300&height=300` will serve and store a new image in the `thumb` folder with width and height of 300.